aymanoski69/RT-RedditFakeNewsClassifierPipeline/README.md

 (localHost port 8081:8080 to check the airflow web services)
 --------------------------------------------------------------

-WARNNING : you need to create your own dashboard in grafana at port "3000:3000" and install the plugging for Cassandra
+⚠️WARNNING : you need to create your own dashboard in grafana at port "3000:3000" and install the plugging for Cassandra
+Need to use your own reddit api credentiales